buumba641/buumba641/README.md

 ## 🎙️ ZamVoice — Zambian Local Language ASR Platform

-**Research-driven MVP · Web AI · Edge AI · Speech Technology**
+**Research-driven · Web AI · Edge AI · Speech Technology**

-ZamVoice is a speech recognition platform focused on **Bemba, Nyanja, and Tonga**, developed as the practical implementation of my final-year research into low-resource Automatic Speech Recognition.
+ZamVoice is a speech recognition platform focused on **Bemba, Nyanja, and Tonga**, developed as the practical implementation of my final-year research into low-resource Automatic Speech Recognition for Zambian local languages.
 The platform has two implementations designed around different computing constraints.

 ### 🌐 Web MVP